4 Ways to Evaluate your Machine Learning Model: Cross-Validation Techniques (with Python code)

 Bias – Variance Tradeoff

 When we consider the test error rate estimates, K-Fold Cross Validation gives more accurate estimates than Leave One Out Cross-Validation.
-Whereas Hold One Out CV method usually leads to overestimates of the test error rate, because in this approach, only a portion of the data is used to train the machine learning model.
+Whereas the Hold One Out CV method usually overestimates the test error rate because this approach uses only a portion of the data to train the machine learning model.

 When it comes to bias, the Leave One Out Method gives unbiased estimates because each training set contains n-1 observations (which is pretty much all of the data).
 K-Fold CV leads to an intermediate level of bias depending on the number of k-folds when compared to LOOCV but it’s much lower when compared to the Hold Out Method.